 [Editor’s Note: Rendered pose is sent from the SR server to the SR client.
 If the pose is not rendered pose, it is sent from a UE to a server or to another UE.]

 action_id (32 bits): A list of actions corresponding to the pose x, y, z, rx, ry, rz, rw coordinates.
 An action_id uniqely identifies an action and it may be an action identifier as defined in the action format of TS 26.119 Clause 6.2.3.
 The number of action identifiers in one RTP header extension for pose shall be no more than 10.
-Hence, the size of the header extension is 36+2*n, where n is the number of action identifiers in the header extension.
+Hence, the size of the header extension is 36+2*n, if a 6DoF XR pose is used, or 24+2*n, if a 3DoF XR pose is used, where n is the number of action identifiers in the header extension.

 If the RTP header extension for pose is sent by a server, it should contain an action_id field as defined above, with the list of action identifiers identifying the processed actions for the rendering of the frame.